Post Primary R.E. Teachers’ In-service

-Up to 35 post-primary R.E. teachers attended the first in-service for this academic year in the John Paul II Pastoral Centre, this took place before the October mid-term.
+Up to 35 post-primary R.E. teachers attended the first in-service for this academic year in the John Paul II Pastoral Centre.
 The first session was led by Tom Gunning.
 Tom is a Religious Education teacher at Loreto Secondary School, Wexford.
 He is the author of the senior cycle textbooks The Inner Place (2006) and Into the Deep (2007) and produced Speak Out: Recognise and Deal with School Bullying (2012).
 He is also co-founder of the Parable Garden Education Project.
 He has just begun a secondment with Veritas Publications to write resources for the forthcoming Junior Cycle RE specification.

 Tom will presented two sessions on the day.
 The first session was entitled; ‘Reviewing the new J.C.
 Draft Specification.
 A draft specification for the revised Religious Education at Junior Cycle level is now available for consultation at www.curriculumonline.ie .
 The three strands of the new course (Expressing Beliefs; Exploring Questions; Living our Choices) were considered at this presentation along with some pedagogical approaches.